-- 1. Squares and civic greens shall have at least 60 percent of their perimeter fronting public rights-of-way.
+- 1. SQUARES and CIVIC GREENS shall have at least 60 percent of their perimeter fronting public rights-of-way.
 Both shall be surrounded by STREET TREES.
-Their dimensions shall be no narrower than a 1:5 ratio and no square or civic green width or breadth dimension shall be less than 25 feet. - 2.
+Their dimensions shall be no narrower than a 1:5 ratio and no SQUARE or CIVIC GREEN width or breadth dimension shall be less than 25 feet. - 2.
 Appropriate to their high (pedestrian) traffic level squares must be designed with a higher percentage of paved surface area. (see C.2 below) - 3.
-A clear view through the SQUARE or CIVIC GREEN (from two to seven feet in height) is required, both for safety and urban design purposes. - 4.
+A clear view through the SQUARE OF CIVIC GREEN (from two to seven feet in height) is required, both for safety and urban design purposes. - 4.
 SQUARES and CIVIC GREENS shall not include active recreation structures such as ball fields and courts.